-The Y follows Nemours Health Prevention Services best practice recommendations and Delaware's Office of Child Care Licensing for weather conditions and temperatures for outdoor time.
+The Y follows Nemours Health Prevention Services best practice recommendations for weather conditions and temperatures for outdoor time.
 All children are required to go outside daily unless there is a posted weather advisory.
 Children should have proper clothing for the forecasted weather conditions and safe shoes for climbing and running.